Copyright © 2012 Robert B. Thompson. All rights reserved.

 Just think!
 In all the chaotic confusion of the world, which is going to become worse in the future, every circumstance and event shall contribute to the bringing forth of the brothers of the Lord Jesus.
 This fact should give us quietness and confidence no matter what takes place.

 I believe one of the main problems of our day is that we think about the Christ of history and about the Christ of the future.
-But the living Christ is not real to many of us, it appears.
+But it appears that the living Christ is not real to many of us.
 We are not abiding in His Presence at all times and hearing His voice.

 The Kingdom of God is the doing of God’s will in the earth as well as in Heaven.
 The most important aspect of the Kingdom is obedience.
 The righteous shall live by obedience!